gwdevhub/GWToolboxpp/README.md

 * You can use the Visual Studio debugger directly to be able to break and step through toolbox code.
 First launch toolbox in debug mode as normal, then go to Debug -> Attach to process, then select the gw.exe process and click Attach.
 You can also attach the debugger *before* running toolbox, to debug issues during launch, but you will need to use a separate launcher, such as `AutoItLauncher/inject.au3`.

 ## Why is GWCA private?
 A recent game update broke compatibility of APIs such as the included dependency and subrepository 'GWCA'.
 GWCA has been fixed, but its authors and I decided to keep the fixes private in order to not ease and promote botting.
 The submodule GWCA source is currently private, so currently cloning or pulling the repository will fail.
 I apologize for the inconvenience.
 GWCA has been release as public headers and compiled .lib here: [https://github.com/GregLando113/GWCA-Public](GWCA-Public).
 You should be able to build GWToolbox with it by changing the include and library paths from `GWCA` to `GWCA-Public` in the GWToolbox project.
-If you see compile errors, it is possible that GWCA-Public is not up to date with GWCA, so ping me or the contributors here or on Discord and we'll make sure it's up to date.
+If you see compile errors, it is possible that GWCA-Public is not up to date with GWCA, so feel free to ping me or the contributors here or on Discord (link on the web page) with the error message and we'll make sure it's up to date.

 ## How to contribute
 * First of all make sure you take a look at the code and respect the somewhat consistent code conventions.